Chenghan-Wang/ChenghanWang.github.io/_pages/about.md

 Hello, World!

 My name is Chenghan (Kevin) Wang (b.1998, Jinan, Shandong, PRC), also known as 王成晗.
 Currently, I am an Assistant Engineer from [the EDA Center](http://www.ime.cas.cn/eda/), [Institute of Microelectronics of the Chinese Academy of Sciences](http://www.ime.ac.cn/).
 My research interest is **Electronic Design Automation (EDA) of advanced 2.5/3D packaging, especially multiphysics simulation**.
-I am expected to start the phd journey at the Chinese University of Hong Kong (CUHK) in Aug.
-2025.
+I am expected to start the phd journey at the Chinese University of Hong Kong (CUHK) in Aug, 2025.

 Education Experience
 ======